Most Common Mistakes During Seawall Construction (And How to Avoid Them)

 1. Skipping a Professional Engineering Evaluation

-Solution: Hire a Florida-licensed engineer for a seawall inspection and soil analysis.
-Make sure the inspection is signed and sealed to meet municipal permitting requirements.
+Hire a Florida-licensed engineer for a site analysis and underwater seawall inspection before construction begins.
+Make sure all reports are signed and sealed to meet municipal permitting requirements.

 2. Using the Wrong Materials

-Solution: Use marine-grade concrete, vinyl sheet piling, or composite panels designed for saltwater exposure.
-Always verify specs with your contractor and confirm compatibility with local building code.
+Use marine-grade concrete, vinyl sheet piling, or composite panels designed specifically for saltwater exposure.
+Verify material specs with your contractor and confirm compatibility with local building code before ordering.

 3. Inadequate Drainage Behind the Wall

-Solution: Incorporate weep holes, gravel backfill, or geotextile drainage fabrics into the wall design to allow pressure relief.
+Incorporate weep holes, gravel backfill, or geotextile drainage fabrics into the wall design at the engineering stage.
+Drainage is not a detail to be added after the fact.

 4. Improper Installation of Tiebacks or Anchoring Systems